 - Two members each from Adams, Arapahoe, Boulder, Douglas and Jefferson counties and one member from Weld County within the MPO boundary, with at least three appointed from county government and at least seven from municipalities.
-Of the municipal representatives, at least two, but not more than three, shall represent communities with under 35,000 population; - Two members from the City and County of Denver and one member from the City and County of Broomfield; - One local government member from the non-MPO area of the Transportation Planning Region; - Local government representatives shall be city or county managers/administrators, public works directors, transportation or planning directors or their equivalents; - The Regional Transportation Directors from the Colorado Department of Transportation Regions 1,4 and 6 and the Director of CDOT's Transportation Development Division; - The Director of Planning and Development of the Regional Transportation District; - The Director of Transportation Planning and Operations of DRCOG; - The Executive Director of the Regional Air Quality Council: - One representative of each of the following: - environmental interests; - freight interests; - transportation demand management/non-motorized transportation interests; - aviation interests: - business/economic development interests; - a non-RTD representative of transit interests; - o senior interests; and - In an ex officio capacity, a representative of the Federal Highway Administration and of the Federal Transit Administration.
+Of the municipal representatives, at least two, but not more than three, shall represent communities with under 35,000 population; - Two members from the City and County of Denver and one member from the City and County of Broomfield; - One local government member from the non-MPO area of the Transportation Planning Region; - Local government representatives shall be city or county managers/administrators, public works directors, transportation or planning directors or their equivalents; - The Regional Transportation Directors from the Colorado Department of Transportation (CDOT) Regions 1 and, 4, or their designee; and 6 and, the Director of CDOT's Transportation Development Division, or their designee; and the Director of CDOT's Division of Transit and Rail, or their designee; - The Director of Planning and Development Assistant General Manager for Planning of the Regional Transportation District, or their designee; - The Director of Transportation Planning and Operations of DRCOG; - The Executive Director of the Regional Air Quality Council; - One representative of each of the following special interests: - environmental interests; - freight interests: - o transportation demand management/non-motorized transportation interests; - aviation interests; - business/economic development interests; - a non-RTD representative of transit interests; - senior interests; and - In an ex officio capacity, a representative of the Federal Highway Administration and of the Federal Transit Administration.
 Ex-officio members are non-voting.

 The Chair of the DRCOG Board of Directors shall make the 15 local government appointments.
-The seven special interests - Environment, Freight, TDM/Non-motorized, Aviation, Economic Development, Non-RTD Transit and Senior- shall be nominated by the DRCOG Chair and confirmed by the Regional Transportation Committee.
+The seven special interests - Environment, Freight, TDM/Non-motorized, Aviation, Economic Development, Non-RTD Transit and Senior- shall be nominated by the

+DRCOG Chair and confirmed by the Regional Transportation Committee.
 The DRCOG Chair shall review membership annually in the second quarter of the calendar year.
-The DRCOG Chair can take into consideration such factors as issues to be addressed, continuity of the

-Committee, attendance, and turnover in reconfirming or determining new appointments and nominations.
+The DRCOG Chair can take into consideration such factors as issues to be addressed, continuity of the Committee, attendance, and turnover in reconfirming or determining new appointments and nominations.